IMISE/TripleCheckMate/README.md

 SNIK Ontology Evaluation software

-This is a SNIK-adapted fork of https://github.com/AKSW/TripleCheckMate, which is a general purpose tool for Linked Data Quality Evaluation.
+This is a deprecated SNIK-adapted fork of https://github.com/AKSW/TripleCheckMate, which is a general purpose tool for Linked Data Quality Evaluation.